Magistrates Court

 The Court is divided into:

 Most cases in the Magistrates Court are decided by a Magistrate.
-Special justices makes decisions in the Petty Sessions Division and in other limited cases.
+Special justices make decisions in the Petty Sessions Division and in other limited cases.
 Magistrates are legally qualified, but special justices usually have no formal legal training.

 [See Magistrates Court Act 1991 (SA) ss 7 and 7A].